SirD33k/activezone/.qoder/repowiki/en/content/Security Implementation.md

 ### Security Headers and HTTPS Enforcement
 - **Current State**
   - No explicit security headers are set in the server.
-  - HTTPS enforcement is not implemented in the current server code.
+  - HTTPS enforcement is implemented with automatic redirection in production environments.
 - **Recommendations**
   - Add security headers (e.g., Content-Security-Policy, X-Frame-Options, X-Content-Type-Options, Referrer-Policy).
   - Enforce HTTPS using reverse proxy or HSTS headers in production deployments.